- Donate Now (external link)

 - Make a Pledge

 Chinese Program Director Kevin Chang shares details about CAIS’s annual Mass Greeting to celebrate Chinese New Year.

 1. Chinese New Year is also called Spring Festival (Chun Jie) in Chinese tradition.
 It means the first day of the lunar calendar that cycles through 12 signs of the Chinese Zodiac.
-This coming year will be the Year of the Rooster, which begins on Saturday, January 28, 2017.
+This coming year will be the Year of the Dog, which begins on Friday, February 16, 2018.

 2. The purpose of Mass Greeting, one of the biggest annual events at CAIS, is to celebrate the Chinese New Year and embrace Chinese culture with CAIS community members.
 The majority of Mass Greeting performances are designed and planned by Chinese classroom teachers with Chinese New Year as the main theme.

-3. Mass Greeting is usually scheduled on the Friday prior to Chinese New Year.
-The 2017 Mass Greeting is scheduled on Friday, January 27 in the gym.
-The program will start at 9:15 a.m. and will end around 11:00 a.m.
+3. Mass Greeting is usually scheduled on the day prior to Chinese New Year.
+The 2018 Mass Greeting is scheduled on Thursday, February 15 in the gym.
+The program will start at 9:15 a.m. and will end around 11:00 a.m. (tentative).

 4. The most important element of the Mass Greeting is “Greeting with Auspicious Words,” a welcome in which students, faculty, staff, parents and grandparents take the opportunity to wish each other a wonderful new year.

 5. Hongbao — the red envelope is a must-have tradition during Chinese New Year.
 The younger generation receives Hongbao with good luck money from the elders or seniors as a gesture of well wishes for the new year.